codingvc/codingvc/_posts/2014-07-24-beneficiary-slash-user-slash-purchaser-alignment.markdown

 layout: post
 date: 2014-07-24 16:47:00
 title: "Beneficiary/User/Purchaser Alignment"
+summary: "An examination of what can happen when a product's purchaser, user, and beneficiary are all different people."
 ---

 For founders, Product/Market Fit (PMF) is the holy grail**.
 Achieving PMF means you have developed a product that satisfies a strong market need.
 As Marc Andreessen once said, "the only thing that matters is getting to product/market fit."